NVIDIA/warp/docs/modules/functions.rst

 .. function:: transform_vector(m: mat44, v: vec3) -> vec3

    Apply the transform to a vector v treating the homogenous coordinate as w=0 (rotation only).

+.. function:: transform_inverse(t: transform) -> transform

+   Compute the inverse of the transform.